NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Empyreal Dragon (Adult, Spellcaster).md

 abilities_mid:
   - name: ""
   - name: "Divine Deflection"
-    desc: "`pf2:r`  **Trigger** The dragon is critically hit by an attack\n**Effect** Divine power intercedes, preventing some of the damage.
+    desc: "`pf2:r`  **Trigger** The dragon is critically hit by an attack\n* * *\n\n**Effect** Divine power intercedes, preventing some of the damage.
 The dragon gains resistance 10 to all damage against the triggering attack."

   - name: "Inspiring Presence"
-    desc: " (aura,emotion,mental) 40 feet.\nThe mere sight of an empyreal dragon motivates other creatures.
+    desc: " (aura,emotion,mental) 40 feet.\n\nThe mere sight of an empyreal dragon motivates other creatures.
 Creatures within the aura gain a +1 status bonus to saving throws and skill checks.
 The empyreal dragon can't gain the benefit of their own aura or other actions that use the aura, and they can choose to exclude any creatures from any benefit of the aura or action that uses the aura."

 attacks:
   - name: ""